grimmelm/ctech404/ctech402/module_4/M4_H5P_Dictionary-Basics/exercise_specs.md

 Display when answer is revealed:  Dictionaries use keys instead of integer indices to look up values. <code>weekly_planner </code> does not contain a key of 2 and so <code> weekly_planner[2]</code> will result in an error,

 Q3: You would like to have dinner with friends on Friday.
 Your entry will be 'dinner with friends.'
-How would you create a new key/value pair in the itinerary dictionary? <br>
+How would you create a new key/value pair in the weekly_planner dictionary? <br>
-<b>(free text, answer is itinerary['Friday'] = 'dinner with friends')</b>
+<b>(free text, answer is weekly_planner['Friday'] = 'dinner with friends')</b>

 Q4: Examine the dictionary and list below.
 Which of the following operations result in an error (select all that apply):